Sweet Savory Spice Lovers Unite! This Recipe W

 (This time I used 1 cup walnuts, 1 cup almonds, 1/2 cup pecans, 1/2 cup cashews, 1/2 cup pepitas)

 1 tsp of Himalyan salt

 - Preheat oven to 350 degrees.
-In a bowl, toss nuts with butter and spread out onto a baking sheet lined with parchment paper.
+In a bowl, toss nuts with oil or melted butter and spread out onto a baking sheet lined with parchment paper.
 Bake until golden, about 10 minutes, stirring frequently.

 - While nuts roast, mix rosemary, maple syrup, cayenne, smoked paprika and salt in a bowl.
 Add hot roasted nuts and toss to coat.
 Allow nuts to cool.
 Serve!